Utah Test and Training Range

 The Utah Test and Training Range (UTTR) is a Department of Defense military testing and training area located in Utah's West Desert, approximately 80 mi west of Salt Lake City, Utah.
 UTTR is currently the largest contiguous block of over-land supersonic-authorized restricted airspace in the contiguous United States.
 The range, which has a footprint of 2675 mi2 of ground space and over 19000 mi2 of air space — about four-fifths the area of West Virginia—is divided into North and South ranges.
-Interstate 80 divides the two sections of the range.
+Interstate 80 passes through a wide gap between the two sections of the range.
 The site is administered and maintained by the United States Air Force (USAF) HQ UTTR, formerly known as the 388th Range Squadron (388RANS) stationed at Hill Air Force Base, Utah.
+The East and West areas of the Dugway Proving Ground are contiguous with the South Area of the UTTR.

 History

 The Wendover Army Air Field was created in 1942 for research and training, with testing of Republic-Ford JB-2 (U.S. copy of the V-1 flying bomb) in 1945-1946, the Matador in the 1950s, and Minuteman motor testing and development in the 1960s.
 Wendover property was split and transferred to the nearby city, but land for the test range was kept, becoming the Utah Test and Training Range in 1979 under the Air Force Systems Command.